TodWulff/Evermore-Chamber-Filter/README.md

 04May22 Update:  Generated gcode and then, using Voxelizer (a slicer w/ unique UI), imported the gcode and generated meshes (stl files) from same - conceptually, deslicing... (lol).
 Anyways, this should ease the pain in printing these items by avoiding slicer drama when using the original .3mf project files.

-Unit on the left was the first prototype.
-Unit on the right is what is attached hereto (minor mods on the air inlet geometry/positioning).
 Fan tolerances are tight, might need to file a bit on the nubbins when assembling them.?.
 Being a hack, I just turned into the hulk for a sec and forced them into place - Bob's yer uncle...

 Enjoy.
 Happy printing!